As the old marketing proverb goes: people are more likely to trust what others say about you over what you say about yourself.

 2) Target micro-influencers for affordable wins

-As influencer marketing becomes more popular, it’ll become less effective.
+As social influencer marketing becomes more popular, it’ll become less effective.
 Not only this, but it will be harder to gain the attention of influencers with huge followings.

 So, you should consider targeting micro-influencers first.